TwilioDevEd/warm-transfer-servlets/README.md

 1. Edit the sample configuration file `.env.example` and edit it to match your configuration.

-   Once you have edited the `.env.example` file, if you are using a unix operating system, just use the `source` command to load the variables into your environment:
+   Once you have edited the `.env.example` file, if you are using a UNIX operating system, just use the `source` command to load the variables into your environment:

    ```bash